Carlos Santana Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 14th-ranked team ERA among all MLB pitching staffs (4.05).
+- The Brewers have the 14th-ranked team ERA across all MLB pitching staffs (4.09).

-- Brewers pitchers combine to allow 106 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Burnes makes the start for the Brewers, his 17th of the season.
-He is 5-5 with a 4.10 ERA and 89 strikeouts in 94 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.